Virgin Interactive Entertainment: History

-Early history (1983-1987)
+Early history (1983–1987)

 Nick Alexander formed Virgin Games in 1983 after leaving Thorn EMI.
 It was headquartered in Portobello Road, London.
 The firm initially relied on submissions by freelancer developers, but set up its own in-house development team in 1984, known as the Gang of Five.
 Early successes included Sorcery and Dan Dare.
 The company expanded with the acquisition of several smaller publishers, Rabbit Software, New Generation Software and Leisure Genius (publishers of the first officially licensed computer versions of Scrabble, Monopoly and Cluedo).

-Purchase of Mastertronic and rebranding to Virgin Mastertronic (1987-1991)
+Purchase of Mastertronic and rebranding to Virgin Mastertronic (1987–1991)

 1987 marked a turning point for Virgin after its acquisition of struggling distributor Mastertronic.
 Mastertronic had opened its North American headquarters in Irvine, California just a year earlier to build on its success at home, though growth exhausted its resources after expanding in Europe and acquiring publisher Melbourne House.
 Richard Branson stepped in and offered to buy 45 percent of Mastertronic stake, in exchange Mastertronic joined the Virgin Group.

 The subsequent merger created Virgin Mastertronic Ltd. in 1988 with Alper as its president which enabled Virgin to expand its business reach overseas.
 Mastertronic had been the distributor of the Master System in the United Kingdom and is credited with introducing Sega to the European market, where they expanded rapidly.
 The Mastertronic acquisition enabled Virgin to compete with Nintendo in the growing home console market.
+The new owners then dissolved the Gang of Five internal development team in 1989.

-Return to publishing (1991-1993)
+Return to publishing (1991–1993)

 To gain a foothold in its newly established market, Sega Enterprises, Ltd. acquired Mastertronic in 1991 while Virgin retained a small publishing unit, which was renamed Virgin Interactive Entertainment in 1993.
+A new London internal development team was set up in 1992.

 Hasbro, who had previously licensed some of its properties to Virgin, bought 15 percent—later increased to 16.2 percent—stake in VIE in August 1993.
 Hasbro wanted to create titles based on its brands, which included Transformers, G.I.
 Joe and Monopoly.
 The deal cut off competitors like Mattel and Fisher-Price who were interested in a similar partnership.

-In late 1993, Virgin Interactive spun off a new company, Virgin Sound and Vision, to focus exclusively on CD-based children's entertainment.
+In late 1993, Virgin Interactive spun off a new company, Virgin Sound and Vision, to focus exclusively on CD-based children's and family entertainment.